 In the paper we prove that all K\"ahler surfaces investigated by Weber in [W] are QCH K\"ahler surfaces of orthotoric or Calabi type.
-The generalized Taub-Nut K\"ahler surfaces are orthotoric for $k\in (-1,1)$ and Calabi type for $k\in\{-1,1\}$.
+We also prove that the Burns metric (see [L], [B]) is of Calabi type.
+The generalized Taub-NUT K\"ahler surfaces are orthotoric for $k\in (-1,1)$ and Calabi type for $k\in\{-1,1\}$.
 The exceptional half plane surface is of Calabi type.
-We also prove that the Burns metric (see [L], [B]) is of Calabi type.
-If $(M,g,J)$ is not hyperk\"ahler then the opposite Hermitian structure $I$ has the K\"ahler form proportional to the Ricci form $\rho$ of $(M,g,J)$, which explains why $\rho$ is an eigenvalue of the Weyl tensor $W^-$ and why $W^-$ is degenerate which was noticed by Weber in [W].
+If $(M,g,J)$ is not hyperk\"ahler, then the opposite Hermitian structure $I$ has the K\"ahler form proportional to the Ricci form $\rho$ of $(M,g,J)$, which explains why $\rho$ is an eigenvalue of the Weyl tensor $W^-$ and why $W^-$ is degenerate, which was noticed by Weber in [W].